phongvdoan/data-structures-and-algorithms/code401challenges/src/main/java/code401challenges/mergeSort/blog.md

 ###Time

-- O(n)
+- O(n log n)
-    - It will compare each element within the array and this happens n times.
+    - It will compare each element within the array but cut it in half of the size.

-- O(n)
+- O(1)
-    - Additional space is created as it will be sorted into a new memory location.
+    - No additional space is created as it will be sorted in place.